ThalesGroup/CipherTrust_Application_Protection/database/databricks/notebooks/COMPUTE_CLUSTER_DEPLOYMENT_GUIDE.md

 ## Deployment overview

 1. Build the shaded jar.
+2. Optionally build the Python wheel.
-2. Attach the jar to the Databricks compute cluster.
+3. Attach the jar to the Databricks compute cluster.
+4. Optionally attach the wheel when Python helper imports are needed on the cluster.
-3. Configure the init script, `UDF_CONFIG_VOLUME_PATH`, and environment variables.
+5. Configure the init script, `UDF_CONFIG_VOLUME_PATH`, and environment variables.
-4. Register the Java UDFs.
+6. Register the Java UDFs.
-5. Run smoke tests.
+7. Run smoke tests.
-6. Optionally create SQL wrapper views that inject `current_user()`.
+8. Optionally create SQL wrapper views that inject `current_user()`.
-7. Grant consumers access to persistent views.
+9. Grant consumers access to persistent views.

 ## Step 1: Build the jar